mypdns/matrix/README.md

 # Submitting
 ## Reporting tool
-You can also use our new [MyPDNS Reporter][mypdnsReport], which is one of four things, a Browser-based add-on, API, CLI (Command LIne Interface) and a website for which you can choose between as you prefer.
+You can also use our new [MyPDNS Reporter][mypdnsReport], which is one of many things, a Browser-based add-on, API, CLI (Command LIne Interface) , website and email for which you can choose between as you prefer.

 ![](.assets/reporter/count.svg)